kuhumcst/texton/INSTALL.md

     sudo apt install tesseract-ocr

-### Cuneiform

-Another OCR program.
-In most cases not as good as Tesseract, but sometimes it is.
-Nice feature: RTF output that more or less retains page lay-out.

-    sudo apt install cuneiform

 ### LibreOffice (soffice)

 LibreOffice is used to convert sundry Office formats to RTF.
 RTF can be handled by the tokenizer, RTFreader.